trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 run (client id).
 For scenario B, when uploading a run, each participant will be asked to designate its type.
-All types of systems are welcomed; in particular, manual preparation and manual intervention runs will help us understand human performance in this task and enrich the judgment pool.
+All types of systems are welcomed; in particular, manual preparation and manual intervention runs will help us understand human performance on this task and enrich the judgment pool.

 ## Interest Profiles